 Student A – Preparatory English 1 Semester Grade: A GPA points: 4

 Student B – Pre-AP English 1 Semester Grade: A GPA points: 5

 The following chart summarizes the GPA points for Pre-AP/AP vs. Prep classes.

 0 – 69

-What grade do I have to make on the AP Exam to earn credit from my university?Each college/university has a unique credit policy.
+What grade do I have to get on the AP Exam to earn credit from my university?Each college/university has a unique credit policy.
 In June of 2015, HB 1992 was passed; this legislation requires all Texas public colleges and universities to award credit to students who submit scores of 3 and higher on AP Exams.What are Pre-AP courses?Pre-AP courses are designed to prepare students for the rigors of the AP course.
-Enrollment in Pre-AP is not required to enroll in AP course – but, it is very beneficial.No.
+Enrollment in Pre-AP is not required to enroll in an AP course – but, it is very beneficial.No.
 Westside has adopted the College Board’s philosophy of open enrollment.
-If a student is interested in taking a PAP/AP course, then he/she will simply register for those courses when he/she completes course selection.For more information or to ask any questions, please contact
+If a student is interested in taking a PAP/AP course, then he/she will simply register for those courses when he/she completes the course selection.For more information or to ask any questions, please contact